Originate/guide/security/README.md

 - Make sure not to check in any private keys or other sensitive information to a 3rd party source control service.
 (Or preferably, any source control)
 - Follow standards.
 They're standards for a reason!

 Admittedly, having good operational security can be tough sometimes – we’re all human and mistakes can happen.
 If you don’t think you can follow these best practices, especially if it would have you too pressed for time, try to find someone who can to help out or take over for you instead.
-Don’t be shy and bring up any concerns you have with your PM!
+Don’t be shy and bring up any concerns you have with your PM.

 **Useful Tools**